umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 1. Added SimulateBulkResults method to simulate multiple single results.
 2. Fixed multiple warnings and errors.
 3. Minor bugs and optimizations.

+2024-10-04: Following changes.
+1. Added an option to Simulate Results as References in both SimulateBatch_or_Sync_Result and SimulateJobResult Methods.
+This option will send each child result separately.
+2. Refactoring of Result Simulation Code with
+3. Minor issues and optimizations.